ajalt/clikt/docs/documenting.md

 ## Markdown in help texts

 You can configure Clikt to use Mordant to render Markdown in help texts.
-You can use all the normal markdown features, such as lists, tables, and even hyperlinks if your terminal supports them.
+You can use all the normal markdown features, such as lists, preformatted paragraphs, tables, and even hyperlinks if your terminal supports them.

 First, add the `:clitk-markdown` dependency to your project: